How to protect your property portfolio from IHT in the UK

 Say your property portfolio is valued at £1 million.
 You will pay 0% up to £325,000 and then 40% on the remaining £675,000, making your tax burden £270,000.

-However, there are various exemptions and reliefs available, such as the residence nil-rate band (RNRB), which provides an additional threshold for individuals who pass on their family home to direct descendants.
+However, there may be various exemptions and reliefs available, such as the residence nil-rate band (RNRB), which provides an additional allowance (worth £175,000) for individuals who pass on their family home to direct descendants, like children or grandchildren.

-Married couples and those in a civil partnership do not pay IHT when their partner dies.
-In fact, the surviving partner will benefit from a transfer of any remaining tax-free allowance.
+Transfers between married couples and civil partners on death are also tax-free and the surviving partner will benefit from a transfer of any remaining tax-free allowance.

 This means married couples can pass on £650,000 tax-free between them when they die, rising to £1 million if they leave a family home to children or grandchildren.